ianfoster/uc-sdl-2023/assignments/assignment1.md

 ### Your task

-* Run this experiment 10 times and report on what you learn.
+* Run this experiment several times and report on what you learn.
   How much does the performance of the the different methods vary according to target color and random seed?
+* Share results via
+* Due by Monday March 27, 9pm